elie29/validator/README.md

 ### Partial Validation

-Sometimes we need to validate the context partially, several times, because we could have a Json item or keys that depend on each others.
+Sometimes we need to validate the context partially, whenever we have a Json item or keys that depend on each others.

-The following is an example of a case when $_POST should contains a Json user data:
+The following is an example when a context - eg. $_POST - should contains a Json user data:

 ```php
 $rules = [